NationalPensionScheme/NationalPensionScheme.GitHub.io/README.md

 /data/load

 GET
+/generate/scheme/categories

+GET
 /data/scheme/{schemeId}

 GET
 /generate-analysis-report/yearly-average

 ```

-Hit the APIs, only when new schemes have been added in the source data, and thereafter in Java enums
+Hit the API, only when new schemes have been added in the source data, and thereafter in Java enums

 ```
 cd meta-data